csbridge/turkey-21-website/templates/en/resources/general-info.md

 #### A. <u>Lectures</u>

 Lectures will be held **twice a day** - there will be one 30 minute lecture at the start of the day and one 30 minute lecture in the evening.
-The morning lectures will be taught by a lecturer from either Koç University or Czech Technical University and the evening lecture will be taught by a lecturer from Stanford University.
+Each lecture will be taught by a lecturer from one of the three universities.
 This is where you’ll learn the core concepts of the class.

 - Lectures will be delivered **LIVE** through Zoom and will be recorded and posted on Ed so you can refer back to them later if you need to.
 What is Ed???
 See the Course Communications section below!